 'Diva!': Film Review | Venice 2017

 Though she’s not quite the household name that her contemporaries Anna Magnani and Alida Valli are, Italian actress Valentina Cortese had an impressive career both on screen and on stage.
-Besides her romantic and professional relationship with Italian theater legend Giorgio Strehler, she worked with such film luminaries as Robert Wise, Jules Dassin, Joseph L. Mankiewicz, Terry Gilliam, William Dieterle, and Fellini, Antonioni and Truffaut, even garnering an Oscar nomination for her supporting part as an alcoholic and aging actress in the latter’s Day for Night.
+Besides her romantic and professional relationship with Italian theater legend Giorgio Strehler, she worked with such film luminaries as Robert Wise, Jules Dassin, Joseph L. Mankiewicz, Terry Gilliam, William Dieterle — as well as Fellini, Antonioni and Truffaut — even garnering an Oscar nomination for her supporting part as an alcoholic and aging actress in Truffaut’s Day for Night.

 Italian director Francesco Patierno pays homage to her life, talent and those she inspired in the delightful documentary Diva!, in which eight contemporary Italian actresses are asked to act out fragments from Cortese’s own autobiography.
 The result, which contains a lot of archive footage as well, is both an impressive acting showcase for the likes of Barbora Bobulova, Isabella Ferari and Anita Caprioli and a tribute to the talent and incredible life story one of the few legends of il cinema italiano who is still alive today.

-“It’s easy to win an Oscar if Valentina Cortese is involved,” Truffaut reportedly said after winning the Best Foreign-Language Oscar in 1974 for Day for Night and the film starts with that film and perhaps her most famous performance.
+“It’s easy to win an Oscar if Valentina Cortese is involved,” Truffaut reportedly said after winning the best foreign-language Oscar in 1974 for Day for Night, and the doc starts with that film and perhaps her most famous performance.
 Actress Anna Foglietta (Perfect Strangers) kicks off the proceedings as she delivers the first of the monologues, lifted verbatim from Cortese’s 2012 autobiography Quanti sono i domani passati (a poetic title that roughly translates as “How Many Tomorrows Have Passed”).

 Production companies: Do Production, Casta Diva Pictures, Fenix, Viva Production